Walmart Black Friday 2019: These are the best deals now

 The best Walmart Black Friday deals

-The main event kicks off online next Wednesday, Nov.
+The main event kicks off online at Walmart.com this Wednesday, Nov.
 27 -- the day before Thanksgiving -- at 7 p.m.
 PT (10 p.m.
 ET).
 But Walmart has already discounted a wide variety of products.
 We've listed the highlights of what's available right now below.

 This is the best we've seen this season.
 Last year, you got the same console plus Spider-Man at this price, so this is a pretty big ramp-up.
 You get: